palmerr23/Black-F407VET6-STM32Generic/examples/ADC_DualModeInterleaved/readme.txt

  @note Refer to "simulation.xls" file to have the diagram simulation of the example.

-@note Care must be taken when using HAL_Delay(), this function provides accurate delay (in milliseconds)
+@note Care must be taken when using Delay(), this function provides accurate delay (in milliseconds)
       based on variable incremented in SysTick ISR.
-This implies that if HAL_Delay() is called from a peripheral ISR process, then the SysTick interrupt must have higher priority (numerically lower) than the peripheral interrupt.
+This implies that if Delay() is called from a peripheral ISR process, then the SysTick interrupt must have higher priority (numerically lower) than the peripheral interrupt.
 Otherwise the caller ISR process will be blocked.
       To change the SysTick interrupt priority you have to use HAL_NVIC_SetPriority() function.